Paul V. Hyland

-Paul Vincent Hyland (1876—1966) was an American architect in Chicago, with a Lincoln, Nebraska office.
+Paul Vincent Hyland (1876–1966) was an American architect in Chicago, with a Lincoln, Nebraska office.
 He designed several works which are listed on the National Register of Historic Places.

 Biography

-Hyland was born in Chicago on May 12, 1876.
+Hyland was born in Chicago, Illinois on May 12, 1876.
 He studied at West Division High School and, in New York State, at Niagara University.
 He started in architecture in 1895 as a draftsman and supervisor for various firms including Holabird & Roche; D.H.
-Burnham & Co.; Benjamin H. Marshall; Mundie and Jensen; and Shepley, Rutan and Coolidge.
-He studied at Berlin's Charlottenburg Institute in the late 1880s; he was at D.H.
+Burnham & Co.; Benjamin H. Marshall; Mundie & Jensen; and Shepley, Rutan and Coolidge.
+He studied at Berlin, Germany's Charlottenburg Institute in the late 1880s; he was at D.H.
 Burnham and Company in the 1890s.
 He established his own firm in 1900 which was open until 1923.